- Why Guatemala?

 Don't see your particular question?
 Email it to email@example.com.

->

-> Rural Guatemala has one of the highest rates of poverty, illiteracy, and inequality in the Western Hemisphere.
-One out of every two adults cannot read or write.
-Many of the indigenous Mayan Indians who populate the country’s most remote regions struggle to survive as subsistence farmers, earning as little as $2 a day.
-A typical indigenous woman goes to school for only one year before dropping out.
-(The World Bank, “Guatemala: Poverty in Guatemala,” February 2003).
+Rural Guatemala has one of the highest rates of poverty, illiteracy, and inequality in the Western Hemisphere.
+Four out of every ten indigenous adults cannot read or write.
+Many of the Mayan Indians who populate the country’s most remote regions struggle to survive as subsistence farmers, earning less than $4 a day.
+A typical indigenous woman goes to school for less than two years before dropping out.

->

-> CoEd programs provide young people in Guatemala’s rural towns and villages with educational opportunities and access to technology.
+CoEd programs provide young people in Guatemala’s rural towns and villages with educational opportunities and access to technology.
 Our beneficiaries graduate from middle school, receive marketable technical skills that allow them to compete for higher-paying jobs, and continue their education to high school and beyond.
 Through our programs, we help today’s vulnerable children rise out of poverty and reshape themselves, and tomorrow’s society, in positive ways.

 We live in a global world.
 What happens in other countries—especially those with which we share geographic, social and religious affinities—affects us at home.

 Immigration experts believe that more than 10,000 new, undocumented Guatemalans arrive in the U.S. each year.
 Those who migrate do so out of desperation.
 In order to feed their families, many impoverished Guatemalans feel they have no other choice but to leave home in search of work—even if it means breaking up the family and facing unknown dangers.
 Once in the U.S., these migrants put pressure on already scarce local and state resources for schooling, health care, and jobs.

 At CoEd, we seek to build local capacity and create opportunities—now and in the future—for Guatemalans in their home communities.